chaman2003/printchakra/README.md

 ### 💫 Made with ❤️ for intelligent document processing

-**PrintChakra v2.1.0** • Complete AI-Powered Document Processing Solution
+**PrintChakra v2.2.0** • AI-Powered Smart Print & Scan with Hands-Free Voice Control

 [⬆ Back to Top](#-printchakra)